Irish Canyons – Hanksville Canyoneeringfrom

-The Irish Canyons are an excellent choice for those looking to get into more narrow, technical slot canyons.
-Many options exist, whether you’re looking for an introduction to navigating slot canyons or an experience that will challenge you both physically and mentally.
+Nestled in the North Wash canyon system, the Irish Canyons are an excellent choice for those looking to get into more narrow, technical slot canyons.
+Many options exist, whether you’re looking for an introduction to navigating slot canyons, or an experience that will challenge you both physically and mentally.
 Featuring short approach hikes, long sections of narrows and many fun obstacles, these canyons are sure to deliver!

 Upon booking, we’ll choose a canyon that best fits your groups abilities and meets your goals.

 Reviews 2 Reviews5/5